-- The final copy of the SRP should be formatted according to Kate Turahian: A Manual for Writers, Chicago: University of Chicago Press.
+- The final copy of the SRP should be formatted according to Kate Turabian: A Manual for Writers, Chicago: University of Chicago Press.
 With permission of the student's SRP advisor, another format (e.g. APA, MLA, or "Blue Book") may be permissible if it is the standard for the primary discipline in which the research is being conducted. - The SRP faculty advisor must be an appointed faculty member at JKSIS.
 Adjunct faculty may not advise SRPs in either an official or unofficial capacity. - Students must register INTS 4996 for credit during the quarter(s) in which they are actually working on the SRP.
 It is not permissible to register for credit before work has commenced or after the work has been completed. - Students are allowed (but not required) to apply up to four credit hours toward their degree, earned during a single quarter or allocated over no more than two consecutive quarters.
-Students may not pursue more than two SRPs for a maximum total of 4 credit hours toward degree requirements. - In order to register for INTS 4996, the student must use the designated form and receive departmental permission (which entails receiving the approval and signature of both the faculty director ["instructor" field] and the respective Degree Director ["advisor" field]).
-After obtaining the required approvals, the student must take the form to the Registrar's Office for processing in order to be registered officially. - Note: please do not check any boxes in the top row of the form (simply insert "INTS 4996" in the "Subject/Course #" field, and do not forget to sign and date the form in the "Student Signature" section. - Once INTS 4996 appears on the student's transcript, it will also appear in the faculty supervisor's course roster.
-Upon completion of the SRP the faculty member must (1) assign a final grade in PioneerWeb, and (2) complete the designated SRP Approval and Grade Form which is accessible on our Portfolio Community site.
+Students may not pursue more than two SRPs for a maximum total of 4 credit hours toward degree requirements. - In order to register for INTS 4996, the student must use the designated form and receive departmental permission (which entails receiving the approval and signature of both the faculty advisor ["instructor" field] and the respective Director of Graduate Student Affairs ["advisor" field]), who will them submit the form to the Registrar's Office for processing in order to be registered officially. - Once INTS 4996 appears on the student's transcript, it will also appear in the faculty supervisor's course roster.
+Upon completion of the SRP the faculty member must (1) assign a final grade in PioneerWeb.